akilans/ansible-LAMP/README.md

 # This is ansible playbook for installing LAMP

-# Install Ansible in your machine
+--> Install Ansible in your machine

-# Add target machine IP address in hostfile [Replace 192.168.33.12 with your web server IP address ]
+--> Add target machine IP address in hostfile [Replace 192.168.33.12 with your web server IP address ]

-# Enable SSH connection between your machine to target machine
+--> Enable SSH connection between your machine to target machine

-# Execute ansible task for Installing LAMP by calling the command "ansible-playbook -i hosts site.yaml"
+--> Execute ansible task for Installing LAMP by calling the command "ansible-playbook -i hosts site.yaml"

 ############################################################################
-                     NOTE
+NOTE -To practice ansible in your local environment vagrant & virtualbox is very good
 ############################################################################

-# To practice ansible in your local environment vagrant & virtualbox is very good

 #SSH CONFIG TUTORIAL